 Looking for a Spiritual Experience?
 Choose El Camino Primitivo.

-The Camino Primitivo is the best choice for people who want to walk the oldest route of El Camino de Santiago, hoping this would bring them a meaningful, spiritual experience.
-The route dates back to when the Spanish lands were controlled by the Moors, and even if it might not be as popular as other ways, it is favoured by those who want to have a quiet pilgrimage.
+The Camino Primitivo is the best choice for people who want to walk the oldest route of El Camino de Santiago, and are in search of a meaningful, spiritual experience.
+The route dates back to when the Spanish lands were controlled by the Moors, and even if it might not be as popular as other Ways, it is favoured by those who want to have a quiet pilgrimage.

-What to expect from choosing the Camino Primitivo?
-Well, the fact that it’s not so popular among the pilgrims of the present makes it quiet and liberating, but it is also harder than all the other routes; there are long ascents and descents as it goes through the Asturias mountains and there are fewer tourist attractions and restaurants.
+What to expect when choosing the Camino Primitivo?
+Well, the fact that it’s not as popular among today’s pilgrims means this Way is quieter and more reflective, but it is also harder than all the other routes; there are long ascents and descents as it goes through the Asturias mountains.
+And there are fewer tourist attractions and restaurants.

 However, this is a great choice for the most adventurous pilgrims who believe they can last more than a few days without technology and luxury and who want to admire the beauty of nature in a more meditative atmosphere.